tuturto/space-privateers/GameDefinition/PLAYING.md

 On Winning and Dying
 --------------------

-You win the game if you escape the dungeon alive or, in game modes with no exit opportunity, if you eliminate all opposition.
-In the former case, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
-In the latter case, your score is based on the number of turns you spent overcoming your foes and, as a bonus, the number of enemies you've subdued.
+You win the game if you escape the city vessel alive.
+Your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.

 If all your heroes fall, you are awarded a score for your valiant deeds, but no winning bonus.
 When, invariably, a new overconfident party